The Ronald Ross Medal recognises outstanding contributions to the advancement of tropical public health or tropical medicine.

 - 2016 - Pedro Alonso & Peter Smith

-The nomination committee for the Ronald Ross medal includes:
+The Selection Committee for the Ronald Ross is made up of:

-- One member of the academic staff nominated by the Director
+- Two members of the academic staff nominated by the Director

 - Two members of the LSHTM Senate